 SYL uses a trauma-informed approach which takes into account the lasting effects trauma in the lives of participants.
 Trauma and violence-informed boxing is participant-centred and is built on knowledge about the impact of violence and trauma on people’s lives and health.
 We run SYL in a way that integrates this knowledge into all aspects of the boxing program in ways that foster participants’ safety, respect and empowerment.

-Why boxing?
-Why is non-contact boxing a good thing for female-identified individuals who have experienced violence?
+Q: Why boxing?
+Why is non-contact boxing a good thing for individuals who have experienced violence?

 The Shape Your Life boxing classes take place once a week.
 Classes are always full, so you must be registered in advance to attend.

-Shape Your Life is a free program.
-At each class, healthy snacks and TTC tokens will be provided.
+No, Shape Your Life is a free program.
+The SYL program contact in each region will also be able to share what additional supports are available.
+For example, in the SYL Toronto program healthy snacks are provided and TTC tokens are also available for those who need them.
 In addition, each participant will get a set of hand wraps to keep.
 Participants should come with comfortable workout clothes and runners if you have them.
-If you don’t, we will help you get used clothes and runners during the first few weeks of your classes.

 SYL understands that many women and trans people, particularly survivors of violence, face multiple barriers and challenges in their day-to-day lives.
 We aim to make the project as inclusive and accessible as possible so that even women/trans people with a lot on their plates can join.